yeonhooy/Elixir/README.md

 # Elixir

-This repository contains the implementation of *Elixir*, a network hypervisor for control channel isolation with control traffic prediction.
+This repository contains the implementation of *Elixir*, a machine learning framework for control traffic prediction in SDN systems

 ## Overview

 We provide all source codes, including *Elixir* implementation and experiment scripts.
-The provided codes run the entire virtualized SDN system consisting of emulated physical network, *Meteor* hypervisor, virtualized networks, and SDN controllers for the virtualized networks.
+The provided codes xx.

 The code also includes the training and inference process of *Meteor* predictor, a machine learning model for control traffic prediction.
 With the *Meteor* predictor, *Meteor* achieves control channel isolation.